Henry George

-Henry George (September 2, 1839 – October 29, 1897) was an American political economist and journalist.
+Henry George (September 2, 1839 – October 29, 1897) was an American political economist, social philosopher and journalist.
 His writing was immensely popular in 19th-century America and sparked several reform movements of the Progressive Era.
 He inspired the economic philosophy known as Georgism, the belief that people should own the value they produce themselves, but that the economic value of land (including natural resources) should belong equally to all members of society.
 George famously argued that a single tax on land values would create a more productive and just society.

 His most famous work, Progress and Poverty (1879), sold millions of copies worldwide.
-The treatise investigates the paradox of increasing inequality and poverty amid economic and technological progress, the business cycle with its cyclic nature of industrialized economies, and the use of rent capture such as land value taxation: higher taxes for more valued land and other anti-monopoly reforms as a remedy for these and other social problems created by extreme avarice’s on behalf of the basic laborer who actually creates economic value by hours put into labor for production.
-Therefore, the goal of land-value taxation is to provide revenue from a systematically quantitative measure that reflects qualitative land values, using a procedure exacted and enforced by governments in democracies.

-Other works by George defended free trade, the secret ballot, high taxation on land owners especially if they used land on expensive infrastructures, and public ownership of natural monopolies.
+The treatise investigates the paradox of increasing inequality and poverty amid economic and technological progress, the business cycle with its cyclic nature of industrialized economies, and the use of rent capture such as land value taxation and other anti-monopoly reforms as a remedy for these and other social problems.
+Other works by George defended free trade, the secret ballot, free (at marginal cost) public utilities/transportation provided by the capture of their resulting land rent uplift, Pigouvian taxation, and public ownership of other natural monopolies.

-George was a journalist for many years, and the popularity of his writing and speeches brought him to run for election as Mayor of New York City in 1886.
-As the United Labor Party nominee in 1886 and in 1897 as the Jefferson Democracy Party nominee, he received 31 percent and 4 percent of the vote respectively and finished ahead of former New York State Assembly Minority Leader Theodore Roosevelt in the first race.
+George was a journalist for many years, and the popularity of his writing and speeches brought him to run for election as Mayor of New York City in 1886 as the United Labor Party nominee and in 1897 as the Jefferson Democracy nominee, where he received 31 percent and 4 percent of the vote respectively and finished ahead of former New York State Assembly minority leader Theodore Roosevelt in the first race.
 After his death during the second campaign, his ideas were carried forward by organizations and political leaders through the United States and other Anglophone countries.
 The mid-20th century labor economist and journalist George Soule wrote that George was by far "the most famous American economic writer" and "author of a book which probably had a larger world-wide circulation than any other work on economics ever written."